BEGINNINGS IN ITALY

 On radio he has sung, acted and was interviewed on all the BBC stations, Classic FM and on national channels around the world; most notably on Radio 3 (Spain), RAI Radio 3 (Italy) and Radio New Zealand.

 As film actor he was cast in feature films for Pathé and Universal Pictures, by directors like Alfonso Cuarón and Pete Hewitt.
-“Ciurè” (2022), in which he plays a major role, is his first Italian movie.
+“Ciurè” (2022), in which he plays a major role, is his first Italian movie.”Quir” (2024), a Swiss production in which he plays one of the lead roles, had its world premiere at the Taormina Film Festival in July and will be distributed in Italian theatres next month.

 On TV he took part to various British series for the BBC, ITV, Sky, etc. Ernesto has often been interviewed on RAI 3 (Italian national television) about his stage work.
 He is interviewed and performs, alongside the world’s leading countertenors, in the documentary “Heavenly Voices – The Legacy of Farinelli” (2013).